 The site plan includes a 5-foot-wide sidewalk along the property's frontage of Autoville Drive, which is consistent with DPW&T Standard 100.07, as mentioned above.
-Staff recommend a bicycle lane be provided along the site's frontage.
-Lastly, staff recommend short- and long-term bicycle parking be provided to accommodate multimodal use for the future residents.
-The recommended and proposed facilities and amenities meet the intent and the goals of the sector plan.
+A bicycle lane shall be provided along the site's frontage.
+Lastly, short- and long-term bicycle parking shall be provided to accommodate multimodal use for the future residents.
+The required facilities and amenities will meet the intent and the goals of the sector plan.